nikhila-git-check/Wallmart-Forecasting-Analysis/README.md

   - Target: Weekly_Sales
   - Metrics: RMSE and R² on a validation set

-## Key Findings (Initial)
+## Key Findings

 - Weekly sales show strong seasonal/holiday patterns.
 - Promotional markdowns and store characteristics (Type, Size) are important predictors of sales.
-- The baseline Random Forest model achieves an RMSE of **XX,XXX** and an R² of **0.XX**, providing a reasonable starting point for more advanced modeling.
+- The baseline Random Forest model achieves an RMSE of **5063.05** and an R² of **0.94**, providing a reasonable starting point for more advanced modeling.

 ## Files

-- `notebooks/01_eda_baseline_model.ipynb` – Main notebook with data cleaning, EDA, feature engineering, and baseline model.
+- `Wallmart_Sale_Forecasting.ipynb` – Main notebook with data cleaning, EDA, feature engineering, and baseline model.
 - `data/` – Contains the raw CSV files from Kaggle

 ## Next Steps